stephaneworkspace/backupmysystemusb2ub/README.rst

    except yaml.YAMLError:
       exit()

-You can create a service systemd if you planed to backup your usb key evry day in the morning.
-You can wakeonlan from a raspberrypi or other technique
+You can create a service systemd if you planed to backup your usb key every day in the morning.
+You can wakeonlan from a raspberrypi or with another technic

 .. code-block:: bash